KittyGiraudel/site/_posts/2014-06-22-bitwise-operators-in-sass.md

 * convert to binary string, then apply operations char per char (a char being a bit in this context)
 * rely on mathematical equivalents

 We could have decided to manipulate binary strings but god knows why, we ended up implementing the mathematical equivalents of all operators.
-Fortunately, we didn't have to figure out the formula (we are not _that_ clever): [Wikipedia has them](https://en.wikipedia.org/wiki/Bitwise_operation#Mathematical_equivalents).
+Fortunately, we didn’t have to figure out the formula (we are not _that_ clever): [Wikipedia has them](https://en.wikipedia.org/wiki/Bitwise_operation#Mathematical_equivalents).

-You may think that we didn't need a decimal to binary converter since we use math rather than string manipulation.
+You may think that we didn’t need a decimal to binary converter since we use math rather than string manipulation.
 Actually, we had to write a `decimal-to-binary()` function because we needed to know the length of the binary string to compute bitwise operations.

 We could have figured this length without converting to binary if we had a `log()` function.
 And we could have made a `log()` function if we had a `frexp()` function.
 And we could have made a `frexp()` function if we had bitwise operators.
 Do you see the problem here?